Traditional fixed income performance fades as rates rise

 Investment grade and corporate bonds are negative as interest rates steadily rise.
 See which fixed income assets are bucking this trend.

 10-year U.S. Treasury yields briefly jumped above 3.2% this week, reaching a 7-year high as investors digest a new round of strong U.S. economic data.1 Year to date, the 10-year Treasury yield has risen approximately 80 bps compared to a decline of approximately 64 bps in the same time frame last year.1

 Traditional fixed income asset classes have fallen as rates have climbed since January.
 As the chart shows, investment grade and corporate bonds have posted negative YTD returns and are far below their YTD performances in 2017.2 Despite the recent spike, interest rates still remain low from a historical perspective.

-- Low-duration assets, such as senior secured loans, high yields bonds and CLOs, which are less sensitive to interest rate movements than their investment grade peers, have all generated positive YTD returns.2
+Low-duration assets, such as senior secured loans, high yield bonds and CLOs, which are less sensitive to interest rate movements than their investment grade peers, have all generated positive YTD returns.2

 Notably, senior secured loans are the only asset class whose YTD performance has exceeded its 2017 performance through the same period.2 Senior secured loans have drawn significant investor inflows in 2018, generally benefiting from their floating rate coupon and position as a potential hedge against rising interest rates this year.

 Within a rising rate environment, investing in a broad range of fixed income asset classes with varying sensitivities to changes in interest rates may help diversify a traditional fixed income portfolio while also providing a competitive level of income.